estark37/fstream-eacces-bug/README.md

-`node index.js bad` uses a different syntax to create the fstream Reader (passing `{ path: ..., type: 'Directory' }` as the argument to `fstream.Reader` instead of just the path as a string.
+`node index.js bad` uses a different syntax to create the fstream Reader (passing `{ path: ..., type: 'Directory' }` as the argument to `fstream.Reader` instead of just the path as a string).
 This results in no entry for the top-level directory in the outputted tarball, so when untarring, `fstream` creates the directory with the same permissions as the first file in it (in this case, not writeable).